tu2-atmanand/task-board-docs/docs/Migrating_To_2.x.x.md

 ![Migration modal](/assets/migrationModal.png)

-You can also open this migration modal from the settings, incase if the notice do not appears after the plugin update.
+You can also open this migration modal using the following command, incase if the notice do not appears after the plugin update : `CTRL + p` -> `Task board : Open migration modal`.

 In this modal, when you will click on the **Run migrations** button, few actions will be executed step-by-step automatically.